ujnarx/single-cell-data-denoising-using-random-matrix-theory/README.md

-# single-cell-data-denoising-using-random-matrix-theory
+# Single Cell Data Denoising using Random Matrix Theory
-Single cell data denoising using L. Aparicio et. al.'s method
+Random Matrix Theory has proven effective in various denoising techniques.
+Here, we utilized the method introduced by L. Aparicio et. al. to reduce noise in single cell data, which is known for its high levels of noise.
+This method stands out due to its ability to consider the sparsity of the data matrix, resulting in superior denoising compared to other methods.